-According to the Nuclear Energy Act, a licence is required for the export of spent fuel or radioactive waste.
+According to the Nuclear Energy Act, a licence is required for the export of radioactive waste.
 The conditions are explained in detail therein (see I.1.1).
 They ensure that the requirements of Article 27 Paragraph 1 Clause iv of the Convention are fulfilled.